Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Analytical Framework

 \subsection{Direct and indirect effects in presence of sample selection}

-In our model, particularly in equation (\ref{GPOM1}), a notable connection exists to the literature on mediation analysis, as discussed by \cite{pearl_direct_2001} and others.
+In our model, particularly in equation (\ref{GPOM1}), there is a notable connection to the literature on mediation analysis, as discussed by \cite{pearl_direct_2001} and others.
 The graphical representation of the outcome equation in our model takes the form:\footnote{For the sake of clarity, this graph simplifies the discussion by omitting sample selection.}

-In the context of mediation analysis, where $Z$ represents the randomized treatment, $D$ is conceptualized as the ``mediator", and $Y$ denotes the outcome, our model allows the treatment (job training) to influence the outcome through two channels: a direct channel and an indirect channel that traverses through the mediator. $W$ is a vector of latent unobserved variables often called confounding variables which affect simultaneously $D$ and $Y$ making $D$ an endogenous variable.
-In the parametric model, we have $W\equiv (U_1,...,U_K,V_1,...,V_K)$.
+In the context of mediation analysis, where $Z$ represents the randomized treatment, $D$ is conceptualized as the ``mediator", and $Y$ denotes the outcome, our model allows the treatment (job training) to influence the outcome through two channels: a direct channel and an indirect channel that passes through the mediator. $W$ is a vector of latent unobserved variables often called ``confounding variables" which simultaneously affect $D$ and $Y$, making $D$ an endogenous variable.
+In the parametric model, $W\equiv (U_1,...,U_K,V_1,...,V_K)$.
 In our framework, the mediator corresponds to the firm where the individual would be employed if they were externally assigned to job training.

-In the mediation analysis literature, two categories of causal estimands have garnered attention: ``direct effects" and ``indirect effect".
+In the mediation analysis literature, two categories of causal estimands have garnered attention: ``direct effects" and ``indirect effects".
 Focusing on the former, two types of ``direct effects" have been conceptualized.
 First, the \textit{control direct effect} (CDE) is defined as:

 This captures the causal effect of job training on earnings within a specific firm $d$ when the firm is held fixed.
 It is equivalent to the within-firm wage effect for layer $d$.
 In \citeauthor{lee_training_2009}'s (\citeyear{lee_training_2009}) terminology, the CDE corresponds to the causal impact of job training on the wage rate illustrated by the curved arrow in Figure \ref{fig:DAGmain}.
 This parameter is the primary focus of \cite{lee_training_2009}.